itsolutionscorp/AutoStyle-Clustering/README.md

 1. The web_ui, which you can start by running `run.py` in the `web_ui` folder.

 2. `style_chain.py`, which is the backend of the web ui.
 It's in the `visualization` folder.
-This handles all the logic for how to gneerate a hint for a submission.
+This handles all the logic for how to generate a hint for a submission.

 3. `individual_features.py`, which can generate features for each submission.
 Calculating features for a submission allow you to turn that submission into a vector, allowing you to easily manipulate and compare your data.